JasonShen-SH/prune_mase/group3.md

-# Pruning and Training for MASE - Group 3 - Ruiqi Shen, Zhiyu Ma, Yann Bilien
+# Pruning and Training for MASE - Group 3

 # Functionality
 ## Basic Elements: